Ellerbach/LegoInfrared/README.md

 ![Electronic for Infrared](./Assets/infrared.jpg)

 * The MOSI pin is 19 and Enabled is pin number 24 on a Raspberry PI.
 Those are the 2 pins you need for the infrared part.
-* On an ESP32, this is configurable, install the nanoFrameork.Hardware.Esp32 nuget and use the `Configuration.SetPinFunction()`
+* On an ESP32, this is configurable, install the nanoFramework.Hardware.Esp32 nuget and use the `Configuration.SetPinFunction` function.

 ## Usage

-You need first to create an instance of the LegoInfrared class:
+You need first to create an instance of the `LegoInfrared` class:

 ```csharp
 LegoInfrared _infrared;